Glen Smith Photoshop logo

-Make no mistake, the Quick Selection tool if used "properly", is a great selection tool.
-However it's underrated by many people because they don't use it in the most effective, and accurate, way.
+The Quick Selection tool with a good technique, is a great selection tool.
+However it's underrated by some people because they don't use it with a good technique.
 This tutorial will show you how to use it accurately and reliably, as I've done for many years.

 Before using the Quick Selection tool, it's worth trying the Object Selection tool, simply because it's much faster.
 But when it doesn't quite make the quality selection I want, it's most often that I'll use the Quick Selection tool instead, or in addition to.
 It really is a great tool, when used well.